mindkomm/timber-integration-woocommerce/docs/installation.md

 # Installation

+Make sure the WooCommerce plugin is installed.

-You can install the integration with Composer:
+You can then install the integration with Composer:

 ```bash
 composer require mindkomm/timber-integration-woocommerce
 ```

-Activate the plugin.
+If you don’t use Composer, you can install the integrations as a plugin that you’ll have to activate.

 Add a class to your theme with the following contents: